G

 Before you rewrite anything, see where a page actually stands.
 Most pages that fail to get cited fail on one of two things: a model cannot read them, or a model has no reason to choose them.
 The first is reachability, the second is the craft above.

-geotoolbox's free content analyzer grades how extractable and citable a page is, and flags whether the AI crawlers can fetch it in the first place, in under a minute.
+geotoolbox's free AI-Readiness Score flags whether the AI crawlers can fetch your page in the first place, and the paid content analyzer grades how extractable and citable it is.
 Run it on your best page, fix what it flags, then work down the per-passage checklist.
 The writing is where citations are won, but only on a page the model can actually see.

 Sources